Persona 3 Reload: Marketing and release

 In July 2022, Atlus conducted a consumer-led survey in Japan gauging interest in potential remakes and re-releases of past games from the publisher, specifically in the Megami Tensei franchise.
 During a livestreamed broadcast of the poll results, Atlus revealed that Persona 3 (2006) had been tied with Persona 2: Innocent Sin (1999) and Persona 2: Eternal Punishment (2000) in terms of the most requested game to be remade by the publisher.

 In April 2023, internally screened footage from Sega leaked online, showing footage of Persona 3 party member Yukari Takeba engaging in an encounter with a Shadow, alleged to be from an early development build of a Persona 3 remake.
 News publication site Gematsu later corroborated the footage, with a contributing writer stating that the firm had heard from anonymous sources close to Sega that a remake of the game was in development, and that the build shown in the sizzle reel was sourced from 2021.
 That same day, a Twitter user uncovered a registered web domain named "p3re.jp", which was speculated to be connected to a Persona 3 remake due to its shorthand abbreviation potentially referencing the game and following previously registered web domains for projects in the Persona series.

 In early June 2023, Atlus Japan renewed the aforementioned "p3re.jp" web domain speculated to be connected to the Persona 3 remake, alongside a new web domain, "p5t.jp", surmised by gaming news outlets to be connected to a potential spin-off title for Persona 5.
 Shortly thereafter, Atlus West accidentally uploaded the reveal trailer for the remake, titled Persona 3 Reload, on their official Instagram account alongside the trailer for the spin-off title Persona 5 Tactica (2023).
 Both games did not officially get announced until Microsoft's Xbox Games Showcase event, which aired later in the week.
-Sega hosted a panel dedicated to the game at Anime Expo 2023 the following month attended by Aleks Le, Heather Gonzalez, Zeno Robinson, Alejandro Saab, Allegra Clark and Suzie Yeung which was accompanied by a second trailer showcasing the game's English dub.
+The following month, Sega hosted a panel dedicated to the game at Anime Expo 2023 attended by Reload's English voice cast, which was accompanied by a second trailer showcasing the game's English dub.

 Between October 2023 and January 2024, Atlus West posted a series of featurettes titled Reloaded: The Voices of Persona 3 onto their YouTube channel, featuring interviews and anecdotes about the development and legacy of Persona 3, from both the English voice cast of the original game as well as Reloads new cast.
-On January 23, 2024, Atlus West released a live-action commercial for the game featuring actor Aidan Gallagher, who was depicted moving between various key story areas of the game while reflecting on the theme of mortality in the game's narrative.
-The trailer drew negative reactions, with online outlets making note of the tonal disparity between the source material and the dramatized dialogue from Gallagher himself.